We're finding you the best deal.

 We are trusted in over 15 countries worldwide

-As an airport with a huge amount of traffic running through it every year, SYD offers ample parking throughout its three terminals.
+As an airport with a huge amount of traffic running through it every year, Sydney Airport offers ample parking throughout its three terminals.
 It offers separate car parks for domestic and international passengers, as well as valet parking options at T1 and T2.
+Historically there has been a shortage of off-airport parking facilities but in 2018, two brand new multi-deck near-airport car parks were opened changing the airport parking landscape at Sydney and providing great quality, competitive options for customers on different budgets.
+Looking4.com is pleased to offer Space Shuttle Airport Parking for customers who want to book online and save money.

 Like P1 and P2, the P3 car park offers normal rates for stays between 0-30 minutes and 3-24 hours.
 However, the set charge for each additional day is much less than it would be in P1 and P2.
 For this reason, P3 the better option for domestic passengers who wish to leave their car at the airport for an extended period.
 It takes around eight minutes to walk from P3 to either domestic terminal.